Kleinjohann/dotfiles/README.md

 ## Installation

-<mark>Run `create_symlinks.sh` to create symlinks to the configuration files in this repo in your home directory.
+<span style="background-color: #FFFF00">Run `create_symlinks.sh` to create symlinks to the configuration files in this repo in your home directory.
 Optionally pass the `-x` flag to add configuration files for the full desktop environment, see below.
-You will be propted to backup or delete existing configuration files, see code and comments in `create_symlinks.sh`.</mark>
+You will be propted to backup or delete existing configuration files, see code and comments in `create_symlinks.sh`.</span>

 ## Requirements